 - Requests for parole that are under the jurisdiction of Immigration and Customs Enforcement (ICE).
-For example, ICE has primary jurisdiction over a person seeking parole who is in removal proceedings in the United States, has previously been removed or deported.
-Requests to ICE for parole should be submitted to ICE at the address under Submitting a Request for Parole.
-Please see the Memorandum of Agreement between USCIS, ICE and CBP (PDF) for information about each agency’s jurisdiction over parole requests.
+ICE has primary jurisdiction over a person seeking parole who is in removal proceedings in the United States or who has previously been removed or deported.
+Requests to ICE for parole should be submitted to ICE via the USCIS address under Humanitarian parole applicants.
+Please see the Memorandum of Agreement between USCIS, ICE and CBP (PDF) for more information about each agency’s jurisdiction over parole requests.

 - Requests for individuals who apply under special parole programs such as: